Hur Jun (TV series): Reception

 When Hur Jun was broadcast in South Korea, it became a strong commercial success.

 When TVB bought Hur Jun, the network had great hopes for its success, as it was a Korean drama aired immediately after the finale of Dae Jang Geum, which had a successful run.
 However, viewers were not very receptive to the show, and its ratings were considerably lower than Dae Jang Geum.

 This has caused concern that the Korean Wave is ending, but many stated that the show had flat plots and generally uninteresting premise.
 Many cast members from Dae Jang Geum had been cast in Hur Jun in considerably different roles (e.g. the Emperor as a law enforcement official and Jang Geum's mentor as a palace chef), which earned a negative reaction from viewers outside of South Korea who were unaware that Hur Jun preceded Dae Jang Geum by a number of years.

+In 2012, the Korean drama Hur Jun reportedly attained a viewership of over 90% in the Kurdistan region of Iraq.
+Its lead actor Jun Kwang-ryul was invited by the federal government of Iraq to visit the city of Sulaymaniyah in Kurdistan, at the special request of the country's First Lady, Hero Ibrahim Ahmed.